 You may be able to catalog the data that you are managing today, but how do you know that your data catalog can support the heterogeneous data formats of tomorrow?
 The last thing you want is your data environment and sources to outgrow your catalog’s capabilities.
 That’s where the knowledge graph comes in.
 Think of it as a way to future-proof your catalog investment.

 The knowledge graph data model is by definition flexible and agile.
-By building your data catalog on a knowledge graph you get the flexibility of extending that same graph model across any new sources of data that you acquire or spin up.
+By building your data catalog software on a knowledge graph you get the flexibility of extending that same graph model across any new sources of data that you acquire or spin up.
 And you can easily connect the data to your own business terms.
 A knowledge graph makes it easy to extend the model to represent concepts and relationships that may have not been defined before without costly and time-consuming infrastructure changes.

 The very nature of a knowledge graph makes it easy to extend your catalog alongside your growing data ecosystem.
 That’s why data-driven leaders like Airbnb, Lyft, and LinkedIn have built their catalogs on a knowledge graph.
 Here’s a great quote from a 2017 article titled, “Democratizing Data at Airbnb”